Laura Rizzotto: Career

-In 2015, Rizzotto began her studies at Columbia University, after being awarded a full scholarship for their Masters program in Music.
-In 2017, at 22 years old, she graduated with an MA in Music and Music Education from the Ivy League institution.
+In 2015, Rizzotto began her studies at Columbia University, after being awarded a full scholarship for their Masters's program in Music.
+In 2017 she graduated with an MA in Music and Music Education.
 In 2016 to 2017, she worked as the Portuguese language coach for Jennifer Lopez after being hired by Sony Music.

-In April 2017, Laura was the moderator of the Music and Culture panel at the Brazil Conference, in Harvard University.
-The panel featured two Brazilian music icons: Gilberto Gil, Brazil's former minister of culture, and Yamandu Costa, a virtuoso on the acoustic guitar.
+In April 2017, Rizzotto was the moderator of the Music and Culture panel at the Brazil Conference, at Harvard University.

 In 2018, Rizzotto self-released RUBY, her third solo project and first EP.
-Laura also composed the soundtrack for "Where Thoughts Go", a multi-award-winning VR experience that was featured in many festivals around the world, including the prestigious Tribeca Film Festival.
+Rizzotto also composed the soundtrack for "Where Thoughts Go", a multi-award-winning VR experience that was featured in many festivals around the world, including the Tribeca Film Festival.
 She also represented Latvia in the Riga Jazz Festival and was invited to perform at the United Nations.

-In January 2018, Laura participated and won first place in the Supernova 2018 contest, the National Latvian Selection for the Eurovision Song Contest 2018.
+In January 2018, Rizzotto participated and won first place in the Supernova 2018 contest, the National Latvian Selection for the Eurovision Song Contest 2018.
 She performed her winning song 'Funny Girl' at the Eurovision Song Contest in Lisbon, but failed to qualify for the grand final.
 She placed 12th in the semi-final with 106 points.

-After Eurovision, Laura moved to Los Angeles to work on her 3rd studio album and continue pursuing her career as a songwriter and artist.

-In 2019, Laura made history in her partnership with an Augmented Reality capture studio called METASTAGE.
-International singer/songwriter Laura Rizzotto is the first musician ever to have a 3D virtual performance in partnership with Metastage, a holocapture stage based in Los Angeles, US.
-Metastage's mission is to make true-to-life immersive content by capturing live performances, and then presenting them in augmented or virtual reality.
-Users can download the Metastage mobile app now to see Laura's virtual experience with Metastage (Download the app in iOS or Android).
-Laura Rizzotto is released her single "One More Night" in augmented reality, as well as a virtual performance of her Eurovision Song, "Funny Girl".
-The project was featured on Forbes magazine.

-In 2020, Laura became an official voting member of the Recording Academy, being able to vote for the Grammy Awards, as well as recommend new talents for the academy, submit music for their awards and have access to their private events.